-With fewer cars in our lot, anyone parking at the Bellwood parking lot can park at the main site at no extra cost until June 30 (this policy will be revisited for potential extension at that time).
+Based on recent number projections, we are able to extend the current parking policy until August 31 which means anyone parking at the Bellwood parking lot can park at the main site at no extra cost (this policy will be revisited for potential extension at that time).
 You can collect your temporary pass from reception.